nasaharvest/crop-mask/README.md

 -   [7.
 Acknowledgments](#7-acknowledgments)
 -   [8.
 Reference](#8-reference)

-## 1. Setting up a local environment
+## 1. Setting up a local environment for development

 1. Ensure you have [anaconda](https://www.anaconda.com/download/#macos) installed and run:
     ```bash